nesk/network.js/README.md

 * Opera 12+
 * Android Webkit 3+

-__However!!__ Until SpeedTest is released in it's final version, I recommend you to use the latest version of Chrome, which implements all the required features.
+__However!!__ Until SpeedTest is released in its final version, I recommend you to use the latest version of Chrome, which implements all the required features.

 Please note that browsers using the Resource Timing polyfill could return __inaccurate measures__, especially __for latency calculations__.

+## Caveats

+* Latency measures can be very far from reality if the browser doesn't support the [Resource Timing API](http://caniuse.com/#feat=resource-timing).
+* Currently, the client and the server must be on the same domain or measures can't be done due to the [same-origin policy](http://en.wikipedia.org/wiki/Same-origin_policy).

 ## How to use